Commercial Fleets Leasing/ Hiring FAQ

 E-bikes, Features and Specs

-The e-bike we recommend for organisations is the eZee Sprint which is available as 2 different models, the Classic and the new T4.
 The Sprint Classic has been a staple of both private and public organisations for some time, while the new Sprint T4 has some significant refinements which make it more user-friendly and even lower maintenance.

-- User-friendly low step-through frame and adjustable seat & handlebars: bike can be shared and ridden comfortably by short and tall people.
+- User friendly low step-through frame and adjustable seat & handlebars: bike can be shared and ridden comfortably by short and tall people.
 Easy mount and dismount.

 - Upright riding: more comfortable, no hunched over the handlebars.
 Safer with better visibility for you and drivers.

-- Mudguards and chainguard: your work clothes will always be clean.
+- Mudguards and chain guard: your work clothes will always be clean.

 - Sturdy rear rack: attach panniers to keep your stuff dry and secure.
 No sweaty backs carrying a backpack.